microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Naming conventions

-Before starting to deploy any resource in Azure, it's important to follow a naming convention.
+Before starting to deploy any resource in Azure, it's important to follow a naming convention to ensure resource name uniqueness and ease their identification.
 Based on the official [documentation][az-naming-convention] we need to define a few things:

 - The application name
 - The environment